 Why is glamping so popular?

-Out of the many different factors that drive the popularity of glamping, the most important one is undoubtedly travellers’ desire to experience the outdoors and spend time in nature.
+The most important factor that drives the popularity of glamping is undoubtedly travellers’ desire to experience the outdoors and spend time in nature.

 5 steps to building a glamping business

-Here are the steps to take, with insider tips from Thom James, Marketing, Operations and Owners Team Manager at Quality Unearthed, an agency that manages over 200 unique glamping properties in the UK.
+Whether you’re starting from scratch, or adding glamping properties to your existing vacation rental portfolio, here are the steps to take–with insider tips from Thom James, Marketing, Operations and Owners Team Manager at Quality Unearthed–an agency that manages over 200 unique glamping properties in the UK.

 1. Find a location for your glamping site